-In early 2020, the area of Hisaya Odori Park in front of the Mitsukoshi Department Store was developed, from a bus terminal into an urban park.
-Meet everyone at "HIROBAs Leisure Plaza"!
-In addition to outdoor spaces where visitors can relax, there are shops, food carts selling snacks, a new restaurant to Nagoya.
-The popular Italian restaurant TOKYO MERCATO.
+In early 2020, the area of Hisaya Odori Park in front of the Mitsukoshi Department Store was changed, from a bus terminal, and developed into an urban park: HIROBAs!
+In addition to outdoor spaces where visitors can relax, there are shops, food carts selling snacks, and a new restaurant to Nagoya, the popular Italian restaurant TOKYO MERCATO.

 The Italian restaurant Tokyo Mercato offers a variety of steaks, pizzas, pasta, and desserts.
-T-bone steak is a popular choice among steak lovers, and come highly recommended, because of its texture.
+T-bone steak is a popular choice among steak lovers, and comes highly recommended, because of its texture.

 In addition to outdoor seating, Tokyo Mercato has an outdoor grill on the 2nd floor for use in the summer.
 You can enjoy your meal while looking out at the Nagoya TV Tower.

-The plan for HIROBAs Square is to open for 3 years, before being converted into another facility.
+HIROBAs is to planned to be open for 3 years, before being converted into another facility.

 1. Rivage Moncher: River, Flowers and Sweets